dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/working-with-sql.rst

 Test the app

 - Delete all the records in the DB.
 You can do this with the delete links in the browser or from SSOX.
-- Force the app to initialize (call the methods in the ``Startup`` class)so the seed method runs.
-To force intitialization, IIS Express must be stopped and restarted.
+- Force the app to initialize (call the methods in the ``Startup`` class) so the seed method runs.
+To force initialization, IIS Express must be stopped and restarted.
 You can do this with any of the following approaches:

 .. comment this no longer works   - ^<Shift>F5 (Hold down the control and Shift keys and tap F5)
    - Right click the IIS Express system tray icon in the notification area and tap **Exit** or **Stop* Site*